-For specific details on reinstallation of the motherboard and any peripheral components of the motherboard refer to the motherboard user manual for ASUS.
+For specific details on reinstallation of the motherboard and any peripheral components of the motherboard refer to the motherboard user manual for the specific XXXXXXYYY Motherboard (refer to the Spare Parts List Section).
 For re-installation of a processor specifically, ensure to utilize a thermal paste between the top of the process and the bottom of the heat sink, this allows for the best thermal heat transfer and effective cooling.